Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2026_Nick_Ciuica.md

 #### Uploading CSVs with Zeroes to Numeric Gradeable ([PR#12972](https://github.com/Submitty/Submitty/pull/12972))
 #### Changes to CSV Upload/Download for Numeric Gradeable([PR#13007](https://github.com/Submitty/Submitty/pull/13007))
+I addressed bugs with the CSV upload and download features that were caused by recent changes to the Numeric Gradeable.
+I also recommended some wording changes to make the code and user-facing text more understandable.
 #### Removing Print Section Feature from Checkpoint Labs ([PR#13051](https://github.com/Submitty/Submitty/pull/13051))
+Since the Print Section feature is an old an unused feature, we decided to remove it to make Submitty easier to maintain.

 ### Other Contributions: